jrcryn/AgriTrack/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:
+For future developers who wants to improve and will be contributing, Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)